-Depending on the month you’re planning your dive trip to Cozumel, I’ll recommend a few different wetsuits and thermal scuba gear and accessories to add to your packing list.
+Depending on which month you’re planning your awesome dive trip to Cozumel, I’d recommend a few different wetsuits and thermal scuba gear and accessories to add to your packing list.

-*Some of the links to my favorite dive gear below are affiliate links, where I may receive a small % commission for referrals, at no extra cost to you.
+*N.B.
+Some of the following gear recommendations include affiliate links, where I may receive a small % commission for referrals, at no extra cost to you.
 These are items I’ve used and recommend, with honest pros and cons listed where appropriate.